Senior Center seeking volunteers | The Pagosa Springs SUN

 Community Café menu

-Thursday, 19 — Tuna salad with green salad or as a sandwich, broccoli salad, milk and lemon mousse.

-Friday, May 20 — King Ranch chicken, sautéed zucchini, milk, salad and chocolate toffee crackers.
+Thursday, May 26 — Spaghetti with marinara, focaccia bread with butter, milk, asparagus Caesar salad, and fruit, cheese and nut trio.

-Monday, May 23 — Shrimp and grits, collard greens, milk, salad and banana pudding.
+Friday, May 27 — Pork ribs, macaroni and cheese, milk, salad and pistachio salad.

-Tuesday, May 24 — Chicken salad with green salad or as a croissant sandwich, carrot salad, milk and strawberry shortcake.
+Tuesday, May 31 — Tuna salad with green salad or as a sandwich, broccoli salad, milk and lemon mousse.

-Wednesday, May 25 — Beef Frito pie, coleslaw, milk, salad and blueberry cobbler,
+Wednesday, June 1 — Pork, red beans and rice, cauliflower salad, milk, salad and French apple tart.

-Thursday, May 25 — Spaghetti with marinara, focaccia bread with butter, milk, asparagus Caesar salad, and fruit, cheese and nut trio.
+Thursday, June 2 — Spinach and mushroom quiche, potato leek soup, milk, salad and fruit salad with whipped cream.